 Congratulations, you are now on your way to writing a novel.
 Beware that most of your carefully outlined scenes will probably change.
 That's okay.
-Beware that writing a book is generally more difficult that outlining it.
+Beware that writing a book is generally more difficult than outlining it.
 That's okay, too.
-Writing is good and finding better ideas is always well, better.